 Before diving into technical details, define the Why behind your AI initiative.

 Consider benchmarking the proposed AI workflow against the existing process or vendor.
-Per the example of Epic’s In Basket Art, this is a new feature that typically replaces a manual (start from scratch) message generation.
+Take Epic’s In Basket Art as an example: it typically replaces manual, start-from-scratch message writing.
 Thus, measuring how long it takes clinicians to write a message from scratch vs how long it takes them to review and accept/adjust a generated message can demonstrate whether any time savings occurred.
+For reference, Epic reports that nurses save an average of roughly 30 seconds per message when they start from a drafted reply and choose to begin from the draft about half the time.
+Mercy, one of the largest U.S. health systems, average end-of-shift note time fell from about 3.5 minutes to 32 seconds, an 85% reduction.
 You can then also consider clinician satisfaction with the feature and how it affects the rest of the workflow.
 A baseline understanding of current processes and investments allows you to assess redundancy, cost savings, and workflow fit.
 These are all key to focusing on the biggest optimization opportunities and providing clear business cases for approval.

 2. Clarify the classification of AI